 At Resolute Forest Products, environmental performance is managed at the local level with oversight by the organization’s top management.
 Guided by the company’s Environmental Policy, our environment coordinators and mill managers have on-the-ground responsibility for compliance with local laws and regulations and for facilitating continuous improvement.
 Corporate environment managers work closely with each mill environment coordinator to identify and manage the issues most relevant to specific operations.

-On an annual basis, each facility set a water reduction and fiber loss reduction target.
-In addition, facilities can set additional target on issues most relevant to their specific local issues.
+On an annual basis, each facility sets a water reduction and fiber loss reduction target.
+In addition, facilities can set additional targets on issues most relevant to their specific local issues.
 This approach was chosen to reflect the different geographic and technological realities of each operation.
 Key performance indicators (KPIs) are monitored at both the mill and corporate levels.
 At the mill level, greenhouse gas (GHG) emissions, water usage, air emissions and waste generation are the most material areas of focus.
-We monitor our performance closely to maintain continuous improvement across our key performance indicators and conduct regular environmental risk audits as part of our proactive, preventative approach to environmental management.
-Information on these KPIs is aggregated, analyzed and in some cases, reported to organizations such as the Carbon Disclosure Project (CDP).
+We monitor our performance closely to maintain continuous improvement across our key performance indicators and conduct regular environmental risk audits as part of our proactive, preventive approach to environmental management.
+Information on these KPIs is aggregated, analyzed and, in some cases, reported to organizations such as the Carbon Disclosure Project (CDP).

-In 2017, we will be seeking certification for our Menominee (Michigan) pulp mill and plan to conduct a gap analysis for eventual ISO 14001 EMS certification of our three U.S.-based chip production facilites and the two newly acquired Atlas Tissue tissue mills.
+In 2017, we will be seeking certification for our Menominee (Michigan) pulp mill and plan to conduct a gap analysis for eventual ISO 14001 EMS certification of our three U.S.-based chip production facilities and the two Atlas Tissue mills.

 Proactive Approach to Preventing Environmental Incidents